 In Afghanistan I'm primarily working for the nonprofit GroundTruth Project, seeking to read between the lines of America's endgame for its longest war.
 I try to make images of this historical event with an eye toward the psychology and the often strange circumstances of its political and military actors.
 The fruit of my long labors in Afghanistan is FOREVERSTAN, an ambitious multimedia exploration of America's attempts to extricate itself from Afghanistan in an orderly fashion.

-I was recently a finalist for the Leica Oskar Barnack Award, a LensCulture Exposure Award and was named to Photolucida's Critical Mass Top 50 for 2014.
+I was a finalist for the Leica Oskar Barnack Award, a LensCulture Exposure Award and was named to Photolucida's Critical Mass Top 50 for 2014.
 I recieved my MFA from Hartford Art School's International Low-Residency Photography program.